Sunflower Field at Dix Park

-- Port-a-johns are the only restroom available near the Sunflower Field.
+- Port-a-johns are located near the Sunflower Field and Magnolia Room.

 - NC Department of Health and Human Services employees work on the campus Monday -Friday.
 Please be respectful of their working environment and avoid all buildings and DHHS parking areas during business hours.